apache/linkis-website/versioned_docs/version-1.3.0/deployment/deploy-without-hdfs.md

 It can be downloaded directly from the maven repository, such as https://mvnrepository.com/artifact/mysql/mysql-connector-java/5.1.49

 ## 3. Deploy and start
-Refer to the "Quick Deployment" section to complete the deployment by executing the `${LINKIS_HOME}/bin/install.sh` command.
+Refer to the "Quick Deployment" section to complete the deployment by executing the `sh bin/install.sh` command.
 Refering to the "Quick Deployment" section, start the Linkis services by executing the `${LINKIS_HOME}/sbin/linkis-start-all.sh` command.